-LuAnn De Lesseps Addresses Jill Zarin’s Potential Return To The ‘RHONY’ Cast On Instagram
+LuAnn de Lesseps Addresses Jill Zarin’s Potential Return To The ‘RHONY’ Cast On Instagram

 “Everybody… what do you think of Jill Zarin coming back?” de Lesseps asked her audience, who immediate erupted in applause.

-De Lesseps then said that the crowd “loved” Zarin as the camera panned over her many excited fans.
+de Lesseps then said that the crowd “loved” Zarin as the camera panned over her many excited fans.

 After sharing a clip from the Q&A session on her Instagram page, de Lesseps received a comment from Zarin, who told her former co-stars she was “beyond flattered” by the audience’s response to her possible comeback.